samkim777/Webscraper/problem-encountered/problems.md

 #### 3. Top (maximum) 10 items with highest sample size & rating will be given to the user

-#### 4. Items will be given a 95% confidence interval for the item's star rating, which will aid in consumer's purchase choice.
+#### \*4.
+Items will be given a 95% confidence interval for the item's star rating, which will aid in consumer's purchase choice.[Feat]

-##### If no items can satisify all such conditions, it may be better to search other shopping platforms for that item
+##### If no items can satisify all such conditions, it may be better to search other shopping platforms for that item, or perhaps give the user some less strictly conditioned items [Feat]

 ###### Sources: https://www.qualtrics.com/blog/online-review-stats/,